berkmancenter/classifurlr/doc/classification_api.md

 **id**

 The ID of the classification.
-Set by Classifurlr, it Can be used to provide feedback after further analysis or human interpretation.
+Set by Classifurlr, it can be used to provide feedback after further analysis or human interpretation.

 **status**